aaronralls/aaronralls.github.io/_posts/2019-11-21-What-is-new-in-Azure-this-week.md

 Welcome to my new weekly blog series to help you stay up to date with Azure!

-I will scour the "interwebs" for the best updates and changes related to Azure.
+I will scour the "interwebs" for the best updates and changes related to Azure and rate them on a scale of 10 Astronauts.

+What?
+Astronauts?

+Yes, Astronauts!

+The Astronaut is part of my new logo and they get to see the clouds from the best perspective and have great knowledge and wisdom.

+Yes this is corny!

 I won't cover every single update, just those I feel will benefit the largest possible audience.